 Warn your child that they may find private pictures or movies of adults doing private things together, they may be naked and it may look like they are hurting each other.
 We call it porn or pornography.

 Try reading them a book like ‘Hayden-Reece learns what to do if children see private pictures or movies’ by Holly-anne Martin from Safe 4 Kids.
-This book is fantastic as it gives you the right words to use, when talking about a topic that makes you feel uncomfortable.
-You can find more books on how to protect children from internet dangers like porn here.
+This book is fantastic as it gives you the right words to use when talking about a topic that makes you feel uncomfortable.
+You can find more books on this list of children’s books about pornography.

 Books can help when trying to start a difficult conversation.